-Canaloplastic surgery utilized a micro-catheter probed into the canal of Schlemm to dilate (expand) the space, enhancing outflow of fluid and lowering the pressure within the eye.
+Canaloplastic surgery utilizes a micro-catheter probed into the canal of Schlemm to dilate (expand) the space, enhancing outflow of fluid and lowering the pressure within the eye.
 An implant may be inserted to maintain normal flow.

 Since this therapeutic approach is a minimally invasive surgical technique, the healing process is shortened.